JMcrafter26/flashforge-printer-preview/README.md

 ## Installation

-1. Download the latest release from the [releases page](releases)
+1. Download the latest release from the release folder
-2. Extract the zip file
-3. Windows: Run backend.exe | Other OS: Run backend.py
+1. Windows: Run backend.exe | Other OS: Run backend.py
-4. Open localhost:8899 in your browser
+1. Open localhost:8899 in your browser

 ## License and Credits